rdebusscher/pragmatic-microservices-lab/complex-concepts/ReadMe.md

 ```
 docker run -it --rm -p 8080:8080 cargo-tracker
 ```
-* Make sure Cargo Tracker is running by navigating to <http://localhost:8080/cargo-tracker>.
+* Make sure Cargo Tracker is running by navigating to
+<http://localhost:8080/cargo-tracker> and routing a cargo.